ajaj123-debug/Mosque-fund-management-system/README.md

 We welcome contributions!
 Here's how you can help:

 Fork the project.

 Create a new feature branch (git checkout -b feature-branch).

 Make your changes.

 Commit your changes (git commit -m 'Add some feature').

 Push to the branch (git push origin feature-branch).

 Create a new Pull Request.

-This project is copyrighted to owner of this repo the me the **ajaj **
+This project is copyrighted to owner of this repo the me the Ajaj